-- All protests must be submitted within (5) business days after the formal Rejection Letter is sent.
-For purposes of timing the day the Rejection Letter is sent to the Bidder shall not count. - Bidders must send all protests to: contracts@parks.wa.gov.
+- All protests must be submitted within two (2) business days following the day of the release of the Bid Tabulation/Announcement of the Apparent Low bid or after the formal Rejection Letter is sent.
+For purposes of timing the day of the release of the Bid Tabulation or the day of the Rejection Letter is sent to the Bidder shall not count. - Bidders must send all protests to: contracts@parks.wa.gov.
 See also Subject Line. - SUBJECT LINE: Must include the competition's Number Identifier and "PROTEST" in the subject line.
-Failure by the Bidder to include this information in the subject line may result in Bidder's protest not being timely recognized. - E. GROUNDS WHICH MAY BE PROTESTED: - Conflict of Interest on the part of Agency staff. - Errors in computing the score. - Non-compliance with procedures described in the procurement document.
+Failure by the Bidder to include this information in the subject line may result in Bidder's protest not being timely recognized.

+E. GROUNDS WHICH MAY BE PROTESTED:

+- Conflict of Interest on the part of Agency staff. - Errors in computing the score. - Non-compliance with procedures described in the procurement document.